 Although a rarity, occasionally, a wrestler will have the distinction of holding more than one world championship at the same time.
-Whether these top titles are in the same company or across separate organizations, this feat has been accomplished by some of wrestling’s finest, including these fourteen wrestlers.
+Whether these top titles are in the same company or across separate organizations, this feat has been accomplished by some of wrestling’s finest, including these fifteen memorable examples!

 1. Ric Flair

 The dissolution of the NWA, more specifically Jim Crockett Promotions, into WCW is a complicated one.

 Attempting to break away from JCP, WCW started creating new title belts, with a new world title needed.
 Here, the company decided to recognize the NWA world title belt as their own WCW Championship title.

 Defeating Sting at a house show in East Rutherford, New Jersey – Flair was now the holder of both the WCW and NWA World Championship belts.